Let’s face it: building customer loyalty with today’s contractors isn’t easy.

-Once you have defined specific contractor problems, you can begin to engage with contractors to present solutions.
+Once you have defined specific contractor problems, you can begin to engage with contractors to present solutions and begin building customer loyalty.
 This can happen in several ways:

 - On your Website.
 Develop and post content such as installation guides, educational articles, case studies, product comparisons, podcasts, videos and more.
 These are great vehicles for addressing contractor problems and presenting solutions.

 - At the Distributorship.
 Look for ways to share expertise through your distributors, as they are on the frontlines with contractors—nobody knows them better.
 This makes the distributor invaluable in discovering contractor concerns and helping to position you as a solutions provider.
 Distributors can host manufacturer-conducted training sessions as well as offer the brand-supplied, in-depth technical information contractors are seeking.

 - Through Social Media.
 Understand and consider using the right combination of social media platforms, whether it be Twitter, Houzz, LinkedIn, Facebook, Pinterest, Snapchat, and/or Instagram.
 With these social sites, brands can engage one-on-one with contractors to solve problems and create emotional connections that resonate, building customer loyalty with contractors over time.